mehadi-trackrep/mehadihasan.com/blogs/elasticsearch/why-aws-elasticsearch-cluster-gets-yellow-status.md

  * If budget is not problem the use Instance Store (local NVMs).
  * 10-50GiB for searching & 30-50GiB for indexing.
  * Keep the number of documents on each shard below 200 million.
- * Use warm or clod data storage tiers.
+ * Use warm or cold data storage tiers.
  * To enhance fault-tolerance, use multiple AZs & proper sharding.
  * For time-series data, use ILM.
  * Enable slow logs.